ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

 At this point, your Debian template VM has the minimal virtual hardware setup you need for installing Debian in it.

-1. Go back to the `Summary` tab of your new VM and press the `Start` button to start the VM up:
+1. Go back to the `Summary` tab of your new VM so you can see its status and performance statistics, then press the `Start` button to start the VM up:

     ![VM Start button](images/g020/debian_vm_install_os_start_button.webp "VM Start button")